c-schumacher/Forager/README.md

 # Forager
-Monte Carlo simulation engine for analysis of random walk foraging efficiencies in Python
+Monte Carlo simulation engine for analysis of random-walk based foraging efficiencies in Python